Argmaster/PyR3/doc/linux_compilation.md

 # Compiling blender as python module for Linux
 ## Tested on Ubuntu 20.04

-*Compiling blender as python module on Linux turned out to be much trickier than i expected*.
+> *Compiling blender as python module on Linux turned out to be much trickier than i expected. ~Argmaster*
-*~Argmaster*

 ### Install Packages
 ```bash